Close Menu

 Published last week in the British medical journal The Lancet, the large genetic study of 160,000 adults adds to growing research that alcohol can have lasting health implications.

-The researchers used data collected from over 500,000 people in China and found that people who drink moderately – consuming 10 to 20 grams of alcohol a day – raises their risk of stroke by 10 to 15 percent.
+The researchers used data collected from over 500,000 people in China and found that people who drink moderately – consuming 10 to 20 grams of alcohol a day – raise their risk of stroke by 10 to 15 percent.

 The researchers assessed the information provided by 512,715 adults from China who enrolled in the China Kadoorie Biobank initiative.
-Focusing on two genetic variants common among East Asians that can make drinking unpleasant present in over 160,000 of these adults.
+Focusing on two genetic variants common among East Asians that can make drinking unpleasant is present in over 160,000 of these adults.

 “Moderate drinking of about one or two drinks a day does not protect against stroke,”